GeorgiiFirsov/GeorgiiFirsov/README.md

 ***Hi there 👋*** My name is **Georgy Firsov**.
 Currently I'm located in Moscow, Russian Federation.
-My main job is middle software engineer at Security Code Ltd. In addition I'm interested in machine learning (in university) and programming languages.
+My main job is middle software engineer at Security Code Ltd. In addition I'm interested in machine learning, programming languages and cryptography.
 See [section below](#information_source-some-additional-info) about my GitHub activity.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=GeorgyFirsov&show_icons=true&theme=tokyonight&count_private=true&hide=stars)](https://github.com/anuraghazra/github-readme-stats)

 ***To view my main repositories scroll down this page.
 6 favorite repos are listed below this text.***

 ### :zap: Tools and technologies
 My main programming language is **C++**, I'm familiar with core C++, STL, Win32 API, complex template metaptogramming, and parallel programming.
-Also I use pure Win32 API to write applications for Windows (including GUI applications), but sometimes I use some MFC and ATL classes to write apps more easily and quickly.

-The second language I often use is **Python**, usually I choose it for some machine learning tasks, TSA and neural networks.
-Well, writing in Python is more about my hobby for now, because my main tasks on work require writing in C++.
+The second language I often use is **Python**, usually I choose it for some machine learning tasks, time series analysis (TSA) and neural networks.

-For expansion of my skills I also write in **Rust** and **Haskell**.
+For improving of my skills I also write in **Rust** and **Haskell**.
 These languages differ a bit from C++ and Python, they are *functional* languages.
 It is an area of my additional interests.

 Set of my main technologies is listed below: